indictranstech/map/README.md

 ###Introduction:

-This app help you for locating your exact address on map with lat lon<br>
+This app will help you primarily geo-tag your address be it in association with Customer, Warehouse, Vendor or Users with the help of latitude and longitude of location.
+It based on freely available API which helps get to your area based on pin code.<br>
+You can specify the API URL as well.<br>
+as powered by API Name<br>

 Features: